Blog

 Idelvion: A Drug With Proven Long-Lasting Bleed Protection for Hemophilia B Patients

-Idelvion is an injectable drug that is typically prescribed to children and adult patients with Hemophilia B (also called congenital Factor IX deficiency or Christmas disease).
-This drug contains a recombinant version of clotting factor IX, which helps to control and prevent bleeding episodes in hemophilia B patients.
+Idelvion is an injectable drug that is typically prescribed to children and adults with Hemophilia B (also called congenital Factor IX deficiency or Christmas disease).

 Speak to a Specialist